 That has been misunderstood because in certain versions of the Christian Bible, aeon, the word Jesus used for age, was translated to say "the end of the world."
 But the actual meaning of aeon is a certain period of time, as are the Sanskrit (and Hindu) words yuga and kalpa, and the Hebrew word olam, which actually means “a long or distant time.”

 The Ancient One who was represented by Jesus is still with God in heaven, and will always be.
 But there is much that the followers of Jesus and the authors (or copiers or translators or interpreters) of the epistles and books of the New Testament, the official Christian canon (Bible), did not understand.
 Instead, during the first and second centuries after Jesus died and as the the texts of the New Testament were written, they thought that the "end" and a literal "second coming" of Jesus was imminent.
 They did not understand the concept of an aeon, age, or olam, nor did they understand Jesus' prophecies about the

 coming of the next son of man, the messenger-counselor (see Prophecies Re: He Who Fulfills Them

-Granted, much of what we find in the New Testament is true.
-But, their understanding of prophecies was misguided.
-In fact, they thought it was the end of the world back then.
+Even though much of what we read in the New Testament is true, it contains erroneous assumptions and doctrines of men whose understanding of prophecies was erroneous and misguided.
+For instance, they thought it was the end of the world back then.
 They did not understand that Jesus spoke of the end of the age (which is now).
 And, because of that, some Christians ever since have not understood that the fulfillment of prophecy will not mean the end of the world.

 As the article about The End of the Age